Did you know?

 When is your Booking Office in town open?

-Our Booking Office at Shop 4, 1 Kennedy Street Exmouth opens its doors at 9am and closes at 5 to 5:30pm each day, depending on how busy we are.
-Drop by for a chat, none of us are shy!;-)
+Our Booking Office at Shop 4, 1 Kennedy Street Exmouth opens its doors at 9am and closes at 5pm each day, depending on how busy we are.
+Drop by for a chat, none of us are shy!

 Emergency Calls After Hours

-The office mobile phone number is 0408 146 508 for emergency calls outside of opening hours.
+The office manager Sherri is available on 0426 265 774 for emergency calls outside of opening hours ONLY.
 Please do NOT use this number after hours unless it is honestly for an emergency. (eg. do not use it to make bookings after hours – just send us an email.)
 Please also be aware that this phone is not manned 24 /7 so we may not be there to answer it when you call.
-If this is the case, please leave a message and we will get back to you as soon as possible.
+If this is the case, please leave a message or send a text and we will get back to you as soon as possible.

 What to do if you miss your pickup in the morning?